erokemwa/FX-Theory/README.md

 # FX Theory

-<a href="http://fxtheory.tech/">FX Theory</a> is a fintech company.
+<a href="http://fxtheory.tech/">FX Theory</a> is a fintech company that is revolutionizing the finance industry by leveraging technology to provide an efficient and secure platform.

-Everything you need in a modern bank and more.
-· 100% digital bank
-· Watch your money grow
-· Free debit card included.

 ## What is FX THeory